tffarhad/hugoplate/exampleSite/content/english/about/_index.md

 image: /images/avatar.png
 draft: false
 ---
-Hello this is farhad hossen.
+Hello this is Farhad Hossen. \
+I'm updating this content with Zditor CMS.